cisagov/ScubaGoggles/docs/installation/DownloadAndInstall.md

 3. Extract the folder in the zip file.

 ## Installing Python Dependencies
-Minimum required Python version to run the tool is `3.7.16`.
+As of August 2024, minimum required Python version to run the tool is `3.10.x` to support newer version of dependent packages.
+To support newer version of packages, you may need to update to a newer Python version.

 ### Installing in a Virtual Environment
 The following commands are used to set up a python virtual environment (venv) to install the needed python dependencies.